-Shake up your drinks repertoire by giving gin the star treatment.
+Shake up your drinks repertoire and give gin the star treatment.
 Our quick and easy cocktail recipes can be created in moments, giving you more time to party.

-Gin is more popular than ever, so it’s a good time to learn some simple serving options to take it to another dimension altogether.
-You don’t need any fancy equipment for my speedy cocktails – even a jam jar will do as a shaker.
+Gin is more popular than ever, so it’s a good time to learn some simple serving options to take it to another dimension.
+You don’t need any fancy equipment for my speedy gin cocktails – even a jam jar will do as a shaker.
 It’s all about the love you put into the preparation.

 To get you started, here are a few tips to boost your cocktail-making confidence: